Overview

 - Log into your server via FTP or SSH.

-- Use one of the following articles to edit your wp-config.php file.
+- Use one of these articles to edit your wp-config.php file.

 - Scroll down in this file to the following line: